Find the lowest rates you could be paying for car insurance.

 The total value of your car is one of the main price considerations.
 If there’s one outstanding tip for saving on car insurance, it’s to buy a cheap, safe and common vehicle.

 - Manufacturer.
-Get lower prices with manufacturers that are popular in Australia and that have expansive service networks.
+Get lower prices with manufacturers that are popular that have expansive service networks.

 - Year, make and model.
 The availability of spare parts and approved mechanics are key factors for determining car repair costs, and subsequently car insurance premiums.

 - Car security.
 Car microdotting, immobilisers, alarms and other anti-theft measures make a difference to overall risk, and will get you lower prices with some insurers.